wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/templates-governance-policies/includes/3-templates.md

 you may encounter a DLP error based upon our activities performed in previous modules.
 Modify or remove DLP policies as appropriate.

-### Template #2 - Get list of new PowerApps, Flows and Connectors
+### Template #2 - Get list of new PowerApps, Flows, and Connectors

-Another useful template that administrators can take advantage of is Get list of new PowerApps, Flows and Connectors which can be found by searching in the template gallery or by clicking on this [link](https://canada.flow.microsoft.com/galleries/public/templates/0b2ffb0174724ad6b4681728c0f53062/get-list-of-new-powerapps-flows-and-connectors/?azure-portal=true).
+Another useful template that administrators can take advantage of is Get list of new PowerApps, Flows, and Connectors, which can be found by searching in the template gallery or by clicking on this [link](https://canada.flow.microsoft.com/galleries/public/templates/0b2ffb0174724ad6b4681728c0f53062/get-list-of-new-powerapps-flows-and-connectors/?azure-portal=true).